More

 How Much Does Google Keep Cost?

-One of the best advantages of Google Keep is that it is completely free to use.
-By logging in with your Google account, you get all of Google Keep’s features without having to face a paywall.
+One of the best things about Google Keep is that it is completely free to use.
+By logging in with your Google account, you get all of Google Keep’s features without having to pay extra.

 After beta launching in 2008, Evernote quickly gained popularity, reaching 11 million users in just three years(3).
 A pioneer in the digital note-taking movement, Evernote remains one of the most popular note-taking apps out there today.